yunqiu21/ai-agent/README.md

    <img width="700" alt="Screenshot 2024-04-22 at 4 31 31 PM" src="https://github.com/stanfordio/cs152bots/assets/96695971/520c040e-f494-4b7e-bb45-01dd59772462">

 10. Copy paste this link into the #app-invite-link channel on the CS 153 Discord server.
 Someone in the teaching team will invite your bot.
+11. After your bot appears in #welcome, find your bot's "application ID" on the Discord Developer panel.
+12. Send a DM to the admin bot: use the `.add-bot <application ID>` command to add the bot to your channel.

 #### Setting up the starter code

 First things first, the starter code is written in Python.
 You’ll want to make sure that you have Python 3 installed on your machine; if you don’t, follow [these instructions to install PyCharm](https://web.stanford.edu/class/cs106a/handouts/installingpycharm.html), the Stanford-recommended Python editor.
 Alternatively, you can use a text editor of your choice.

-Once you’ve done that, open a terminal in the same folder as your `bot.py ` file.
+Once you’ve done that, open a terminal in the same folder as your `bot.py` file.
 (If you haven’t used your terminal before, check out [this guide](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)!)

 You’ll need to install some libraries if you don’t have them already, namely: